 Whoever noted the only constant is change was a very wise person.
 In this case, this space was originally slated for a multi-machine special frame rollout featuring Egli’s explosive MRD Turbo, the Swiss MoKo and Thunderchild – courtesy of Harris Performance.
 Each powered by Kawasaki’s DOHC Z-four, the decades researching performance specials has established some conclusions and turned up the abstract.
 None more outrageous than these.
 You’ll find pages on the MRD if you’re interested, and while the MoKo is rarer, there’s a verifiable connection.
 Somehow coming off as even more defiant, the Harris brothers made sure their prototype stood out when the new monoshock made its 1979 debut at the IOM.
 Basically a works level endurance racer fit with clocks and winkers, Thunderchild ran with TZ Yamahas on its way to 175-mph.

-An unforgettable site even lashed to a trailer, I’d seen the bike online years back and had revisited the photos often.
-Although I’d studied Harris and photographed a few, I had no clue what it was.
-On a whim, a brief inquiry on social media sparked some magic from my friend Paul Miles (ace tester for RC, Classic Bike Guide and more) who kindly made the introduction to owner Nick Burgoyne.
+An unforgettable site even lashed to a trailer, I’d seen the bike online years back and revisited the photos often.
+Although I’d studied Harris and photographed a couple, I hadn’t a clue what it was.
+On a whim, a brief inquiry on the instawebs sparked some magic from good pal Paul Miles (ace tester for RC, Classic Bike Guide, etc) who kindly made the introduction to owner Nick Burgoyne.
 The photos I’d looked over so often were posted by Nick upon delivery, and I planned on using them them here, tiedowns and all.
 Luckily for us, Nick sent some current snaps of this stunningly preserved timepiece and the additional docs he included made it clear that Thunderchild would become a solo feature.
-“I bought it from Jeff, a lovely chap in Essex five years ago,” says Burgoyne, who breathed life into the old English racer.
+“I bought it from Jeff, a lovely chap in Essex, five years ago,” says Burgoyne, who breathed life into the old English racer.
 “Now it has returned to the road…even MOT’d and taxed!
-It had sat in Jeff’s garage for a very long time, so it was a special moment when I first got it fired up.”
+It had sat in Jeff’s garage for a very long time, so it was a special moment when I got it running.”

 (Five-years ago Nick trailered the Harris home after its long term storage.
 Much was done to return it back to running form, but the quality endured)